 image_size_names_choose() function.
 Simple Image Sizes will only generate the PHP code for adding additional image sizes with the

-Although the Simple Image Sizes plugin hasn’t been updated recently, it is lightweight and still packed with features that will prove handy to theme and plugin developers.
+Although the Simple Image Sizes plugin has some downsides and hasn’t been updated recently, it is lightweight and still packed with features that will prove handy to theme and plugin developers.